seznam/SuperiorMySqlpp/README.md

 There are problems caused by MySQL C API's bad design which are solved by https://github.com/seznam/SuperiorMySqlpp/blob/master/include/superior_mysqlpp/low_level/mysql_hacks.hpp.
 This is causing problems with MariaDB which stripped down some symbols from their shared object that we use to fix this bug. (https://github.com/seznam/SuperiorMySqlpp/issues/2)

 ## ABI tag warnings
-GCC supports `-Wabi-tag` that should warn when a type with ABI tag is used in context that not have that ABI tag.
+GCC supports `-Wabi-tag` that should warn when a type with ABI tag is used in context that not have that ABI tag (https://gcc.gnu.org/onlinedocs/gcc-6.4.0/gcc/C_002b_002b-Dialect-Options.html#C_002b_002b-Dialect-Options).
 This warning should be used only for building shared libraries.

 Mentioned compiler warning informs about situations where library may be theoretically successfully linked with another one built with incompatible ABI.
 For more info on this topic, see
  - https://developers.redhat.com/blog/2015/02/05/gcc5-and-the-c11-abi/
  - https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html